Our roles in regulation

 We do not promote organ donation.
 That is the role of NHS Blood and Transplant.
 We license establishments, and do not regulate individual clinicians or healthcare professionals.

 Human tissue can be studied to improve our understanding of health and disease.
-We want to see good research thrive in the UK.
-We believe that good regulation supports good science, which in turn leads to improved healthcare.
-The term ‘research’ is often used to mean a wide range of activities which might be laboratory - or treatment-based.
+The term ‘research’ is often used to mean a wide range of activities which might be laboratory or treatment based.
 The type of research regulated by the HTA is perhaps best thought of as ‘laboratory bench’ research.
-We ensure that this tissue is removed and stored in an appropriate and well managed way.
+We ensure that this tissue is removed and stored in an appropriate and well-managed way.

 We license organisations for removal and storage for research in England, Wales and Northern Ireland.
 Our licensing role in research is limited to licensing premises - such as tissue and brain banks - storing tissue from the living and deceased.
 We also license establishments - including post mortem establishments - where tissue is removed from the deceased for research.